-Sensors come in many sizes, and, in general, it’s physical size that has a greater bearing on image quality than the number of megapixels.
-Simply, the short explanation for this is that a larger sensor gathers more light, and light is what photography is all about.
-This is true even with film: Larger formats result in higher image quality, which is why Quentin Tarantino made such a fuss about The Hateful Eight being shot on 70-millimeter film.
+Sensors come in many sizes, and, in general, physical size has a greater bearing on image quality than the number of megapixels.
+The short explanation for this is that a larger sensor gathers more light, and light is what photography is all about.
+This is true even with film: Larger film formats result in higher image quality, which is why Quentin Tarantino made such a fuss about The Hateful Eight being shot on 70-millimeter film.

 Among consumer cameras, crop factor is always in reference to “full frame,” a sensor size equal to a frame of 35-millimeter film.
 So the crop factor is the ratio of the image sensor size to 35mm film.
-This means that your Nikon D750, Canon EOS 5DS R, Sony A7 II, or other full-frame camera has a crop factor of 1×.
-Micro Four Thirds (MFT) cameras, like those from Olympus and Panasonic, have a crop factor of 2×, while APS-C sensors have a crop factor of 1.5× (unless it’s from Canon, and then it’s 1.6×, because Canon had to go and be different).
-Oh, and just so you’re aware, Nikon refers to its full frame cameras as FX and its APS-C cameras as DX.
+This means that your Nikon D850, Canon EOS R, Sony A7 III, or other full-frame camera has a crop factor of 1X.
+Micro Four Thirds (MFT) cameras, like those from Olympus and Panasonic, have a crop factor of 2X, while APS-C sensors have a crop factor of 1.5X (unless it’s a Canon, and then it’s 1.6X, because Canon had to go and be different).
+Oh, and just so you’re aware, Nikon refers to its full-frame cameras as FX and its APS-C cameras as DX.
 Confused yet?